mortazavilab/parse_pipeline/README.md

 - Subpool_2_S1_L003_R2_001.fastq.gz
 etc.

-Read name is not used direcly in the pipeline, can be formatted however.
+Read name is not used directly in the pipeline, can be formatted however.
 Just need to specify the relevant information in the fastq input file.

 # Instructions
 Note: Written for and tested on UCI's HPC cluster.